Policy and Commitment

 We have adopted business activities with low environmental impact as our Environmental Basic Policy.
 In our construction projects, we have positioned the prevention of environmental pollution as a key management priority and have promoted the 4R activities (refuse, reduce, reuse, and recycle) to conserve resources and reduce and recycle by-products.

-In the resource recycling roadmap published in FY2025, we set, in addition to the output-side target of achieving a final disposal rate of 0% for construction by-products by 2050, a new management target: the input-side recycling utilization rate.
+In the material circulation roadmap published in FY2025, we set, in addition to the output-side target of achieving a final disposal rate of 0% for construction by-products by 2050, a new management target: the circular inflow rate.
 We established goals of 25% or higher by 2030 and 50% or higher by 2050.

-Promoting resource recycling (the circular economy) is a key responsibility for construction companies.
-We calculate the input-side recycling utilization rate (the proportion of circulated materials within the materials brought into our construction projects) based on the government’s Fundamental Plan for Establishing a Sound Material-Cycle Society.
+We calculate the circular inflow rate (the proportion of circulated materials within the materials brought into our construction projects) based on the government’s Fundamental Plan for Establishing a Sound Material-Cycle Society.
 We have set medium- to long-term targets of at least 25% by 2030 and at least 50% by 2050.

-We will continue to measure this rate regularly in our construction projects and work to improve it across all processes, including design, procurement, and construction, thereby actively contributing to the promotion of resource recycling.
+We will continue to measure this rate regularly in our construction projects and work to improve it across all processes, including design, procurement, and construction, thereby actively contributing to the promotion of material circulation.

 | 2030 | 2050 | |